11. Price Level Histories#

 Actually, earlier economists and statesmen knew about the possibility of fiat money systems long before Keynes and Fisher advocated them in the early 20th century.

-It was because earlier proponents of a commodity money system did not trust governments properly to manage a fiat money system that they were willing to pay the resource costs associated with setting up and maintaining a commodity money system.
+They were willing to pay the resource costs associated with setting up and maintaining a commodity money system.

 In the wake of World War I, which ended in November 1918, monetary and fiscal authorities struggled to achieve price level stability without being on a gold or silver standard.